IHE/ITI.mCSD/input/pagecontent/issues.md

 to indicate that the endpoint is not constrained, should payloadType and payloadMimeType be empty, or fully populated?

 [mCSD\_24](https://github.com/IHE/ITI.mCSD/issues/105).
-In the [Resource Profile: mCSD Endpoint for Document Sharing](StructureDefinition-IHE.mCSD.Endpoint.DocShare.html), should payloadType and payloadMimeType be required to be the same for Endpoints that reflect grouped actors (i.e. XCA/XDS/MHD Query and XCA/XDS/MHD Retrieve), thus replicating the capability at both endpoints?
+In the [Resource Profile: mCSD Endpoint for Document Sharing](StructureDefinition-IHE.mCSD.Endpoint.DocShare.html), should payloadType and payloadMimeType be required to be the same for Endpoints that reflect grouped actors (i.e., XCA/XDS/MHD Query and XCA/XDS/MHD Retrieve), thus replicating the capability at both endpoints?

 [mCSD\_25](https://github.com/IHE/ITI.mCSD/issues/106).
 In the [Resource Profile: mCSD Endpoint for Document Sharing](StructureDefinition-IHE.mCSD.Endpoint.DocShare.html), should payloadType and payloadMimeType be specified for an XCA Query endpoint?
 It did not seem right that Query be indicated with a mimeType of ebRegistry as that is not helpful to the use-case.

 [mCSD\_26](https://github.com/IHE/ITI.mCSD/issues/107).
 In the [Resource Profile: mCSD Endpoint for Document Sharing](StructureDefinition-IHE.mCSD.Endpoint.DocShare.html), would a Proxy service that is supporting OrgAff be a good example of NOT putting a homeCommunityId in the endpoint.identifier?

 [mCSD\_27](https://github.com/IHE/ITI.mCSD/issues/108).
-Need to align and flesh out the examples better with the guidance in [section 1:46.8.2](volume-1.html#14682-endpoint-to-a-structure).
+Need to align and flesh out the examples better with the guidance in [Section 1:46.8.2](volume-1.html#14682-endpoint-to-a-structure).
 For example, could we see an example for an organization accessible via two different exchanges?

 [mCSD\_28](https://github.com/IHE/ITI.mCSD/issues/109).
-Grouping of actors is mentioned in [section 1:46.8.3](volume-1.html#14683-grouping-actors).
+Grouping of actors is mentioned in [Section 1:46.8.3](volume-1.html#14683-grouping-actors).
 Does Karen's Cross apply here?
 If so, how?
 Should OrganizationAffiliation be required?

 [Karen's Cross](https://wiki.directproject.org/w/images/3/3e/2011-03-09_PDF_-_XDR_and_XDM_for_Direct_Messaging_Specification_FINAL.pdf#page=6)